Troubleshooting

 Pro-Bot Beeps

-When the Pro-Bot power switch is turned on, but Pro-Bot has not moved and no keys have been pressed for 3 minutes, Pro-Bot makes a distinctive sound and the Pro-Bot screen goes blank.
-This is a reminder that Pro-Bot is turned on and helps preserve battery life.
-If you no longer want to use Pro-Bot at the time, then turn off the power switch.
-If you want to continue using Pro-Bot, simply press any key and Pro-Bot comes back to life and is ready to go.
+When Pro-Bot’s power switch is on, but Pro-Bot has not moved and no keys have been pressed for 3 minutes, Pro-Bot makes a distinctive sound and its screen goes black to preserve battery life.
+This sound reminds you that Pro-Bot is still on.
+If you are through using Pro-Bot, turn off the power switch.
+If you want to continue using Pro-Bot, press any key and Pro-Bot will come back to life and be ready to go.

-Pro-Bot’s memory is powered by a CR2032 watch battery.
+In older Pro-Bots, its memory is powered by a CR2032 “watch” battery.
 This battery keeps Pro-Bot’s memory active even when the power switch is turned off to maintain the contents of the Main program and all subprocedures between Pro-Bot sessions.
 The CR2032 battery should last a year or longer.
 When the battery requires replacement, a message appears on the Pro-Bot screen when Pro-Bot is turned on.

 To replace the CR2032 battery, turn Pro-Bot over and locate the battery compartment at the back of Pro-Bot’s underside.
 The battery compartment has a small square door held in place by a metal screw.
 Use a screwdriver to loosen the screw and remove the door.
 Gently dislodge the battery with your finger or the flat edge of a small screwdriver.
 Insert the new battery by slipping it under the lip of the battery holder and pressing it into place.
 Replace the battery compartment door and screw it shut.